 MSRP: $750

-The Blizzard Rustler 9 is one of the few totally new skis from the major brands for the 23/24 season.
-They took the old Rustler and turned things up a notch, creating what they call “the nimblest of the Rustler series.”
-The new construction leaves it feeling powerful and stable on groomers but precise and playful in tighter terrain.
-It’s a step up from the other Blizzard ski on this list, and offers versatility to satisfy any advanced to expert skier.
+The Blizzard Rustler 9 is billed by Blizzard as “the nimblest of the Rustler series.”
+The FluxForm construction leaves it feeling powerful and stable on groomers but precise and playful in tighter terrain, due to the double layered Titanal that runs the side length of the skis.
+An energetic Freeride Trueblend woodcore is at the heart of this redesigned all-mountain ski, which combined with the all-new FluxForm technology, provides stability and strength underfoot while maintaining playfulness in the tip and tail.
+It’s a step up from the other Blizzard ski on this list and offers versatility to satisfy any advanced to expert skier.

 MSRP: $750